-

 The properties of NBR make it a very versatile material that can be used in many areas.

-Due to its resistance to oils and fuels, NBR is often the material of choice in the automotive industry.
+Due to its resistance to oils and fuels, NBR is often the material of choice in the automotive industry, for example in seals, gaskets, fuel hoses and hydraulic hoses.
 For example, NBR O-rings show resistance to gasoline and diesel.
 NBR flat gaskets are also used.
 In general, NBR is very popular in industry, e.g. in mechanical engineering as a hydraulic cylinder seal.

 The partially physiological safety also makes it possible to use it in research and medicine.
 As a glove material, NBR is an excellent alternative to allergenic latex gloves.
 A wide variety of small parts are also manufactured from NBR in the chemical industry and pharmaceutical research, as they have good chemical resistance.